 We’ve started a new system that I’ve been talking about for a while—and that is we are going to email out “writing prompts” to people who either want to write for us or already write for us.
-So the idea is that 2x per week – Mondays and Thursdays – we will send out 4 or 5 different writing prompts that take different aspects of The Good Men Project conversation that we’ve been having and sent out prompts that are actual story ideas that would be a good fit for our brand and our audience.
+Twice per week, we send out an email listing several different writing prompts that highlight different aspects of The Good Men Project conversation we’ve been having.
+These are story ideas that would be a good fit for our brand and our audience.

 Let me give you some examples of the way we are thinking about writing prompts.

 First—from a 60,000 feet up few—our conversation is really about “the changing roles of men in the 21st century.”
 So prompts that directly talk about men, about the way the world is changing, about the way men’s roles are changing—that is the lens through which we are looking at the world.

 Second—within that big picture, there are certain topics that engage our audience.
 Some of those are:

 - Stories of dads, and how the role of dads has changed dramatically over the past few decades

 - Stories of the change in dating norms.